benoitzohar/replx/README.md

 # REPLx - A REPL CLI tool on steroids

-*"Read-Eval-Print-Loop-[times]"* allows you to run a Javascript code with node and monitor the execution time for as executions as you want.
+_"Read-Eval-Print-Loop-[times]"_ allows you to run a Javascript code with node and monitor the execution time for as executions as you want.

 ## Installation

-You may want to install *replx* globally to be able to use it wherever you want:
+You may want to install _replx_ globally to be able to use it wherever you want:

 ```
 npm i -g @benoitzohar/replx
 ```

-## Examples
+## Usage

 Run an inline script: